Research Concept – CJUS 885

 This course will focus on students completing a comprehensive exam, preparing a concept paper, and preparing for their dissertation.

 This course represents the culmination of all of the prior coursework successfully completed by the student.
-The Comprehensive Exam is one of two unique experiences for all doctoral students.
-The second, of course, is the dissertation.
-But students cannot begin the dissertation process until they have successfully passed the comprehensive exam.
-The exam itself is a cumulative exam which combines all that the student has learned in their degree with new research, analysis, and synthesis.
+The comprehensive review combines all that the student has learned in their degree with new research, analysis, and synthesis.
 Students will also complete a concept paper which is designed to lay the foundation for their dissertation.

 Measurable Learning Outcomes